 “Paul McNeilly is the kind of actor who seems to pin you to your chair with his gaze’.
 He wrote ‘Not Gods But Giants’, and it’s as hard as a bag of rocks…’ Tom Morris, Time Out.

-He is a founder member of a new, international theatre company Theatre SO.
-They are about to begin work on his new play, ‘Confessions of a Day Sleeper‘, about the effects of mental illness on sufferers and carers.
+He is currently writing a new play, ‘Confessions of a Day Sleeper‘, about the effects of mental illness on sufferers and carers.

 ‘Binding this all together is the… estate’s de facto leader Auntie, a wonderfully observed study in creepy ambiguity by Paul McNeilly’.
 M.J.SimpsonFilmBlog.com